Vasconia

-Vasconia (Latin: Vasconia; sometimes written Wasconia) refers to a large territory inhabited, structured, and defended by the Vascones from the late 6th century until the 11th century.
+Vasconia (Latin: Vasconia; sometimes written Wasconia; Basque: Baskonia) refers to a large territory inhabited, structured, and defended by the Vascones from the late 6th century until the 11th century.
 This territory served as a buffer zone or natural line of defense against incursions from external powers such as the Franks, the Visigoths, and the Umayyads.

 Far from being merely a marginal zone dominated by neighboring powers, Vasconia was an autonomous space where Basque-speaking communities preserved their own institutions, language, and ways of life.
 There were two regions of Vasconia, separated by the natural frontier of the Pyrenees, but united by a common historical dynamic: